ishswar/katacoda-scenarios/cka-cluster-with-kind/step3.md

 -A KUBE-XLB-QKNQQNIN727HO3XU -m comment --comment "route LOCAL traffic for default/test-svc LB IP to service chain" -m addrtype --src-type LOCAL -j KUBE-SVC-QKNQQNIN727HO3XU
 -A KUBE-XLB-QKNQQNIN727HO3XU -m comment --comment "default/test-svc has no local endpoints" -j KUBE-MARK-DROP
 ```

+From above output you can see that on kind-worker node for service test-svc (in namespace default) there are no local end-points

+`
+-A KUBE-XLB-QKNQQNIN727HO3XU -m comment --comment "default/test-svc has no local endpoints" -j KUBE-MARK-DROP
+`